 The annual Private Equity Jobs Digest Compensation Reports are based on surveys designed to capture valuable compensation information directly from those directly involved in private equity and venture capital.
 Over the years, we have surveyed many partners, principals, vice presidents, associates and others from investment firms, both large and small.

-The complete report is sold on www.PrivateEquityCompensation.com and is available to our Premium Members for no additional cost.
+The complete report is sold on www.PrivateEquityCompensation.com and a complimentary version of the report is available to our Premium Members for no additional cost.

-Here we summarize the results of the private equity compensation surveys to include some of the earnings data and other findings.
-The reports address issues such as the compensation earned by professionals and their work satisfaction.
-The reports also reveal how these professionals perceive their work and what they expect from their employers.
+Here we summarize the results of the current private equity compensation survey to include some of the earnings data and other findings.
+The report addresses issues such as the compensation earned by professionals and their work satisfaction.
+The report also reveal how these professionals perceive their work and what they expect from their employers.

 Back to Private Equity Jobs